 - Return on Equity (ROE): Nvidia has been consistently generating a high ROE and for the trailing 12 months, this ratio has been 29% and let’s have a look at this ratio for last 5 years:

-2. Long Term Debt to Equity of less than 1: NVIDIA debt/equity for the three months ending April 30, 2020 was 0.57.
-Nvidia’s overall long term Debt to Equity ratio for the last 10 years has been a max. of 0.83 and a median of 0.22
+2. Long Term Debt to Equity of less than 1: Nvidia’s overall long term Debt to Equity ratio for the last 10 years has been a max. of 0.83 and a median of 0.22.
+Simply wow, isn’t this great Company generating enough cashflows/internal accruals to fund its growth!!!

 3. Revenue growth: Well, Company has been consistently generating a very high top line for last 5 years of over 15%.
-Well, the Annual Report (2020) do mention the rising challenge as below:
+The Annual Report (2020) do mention the rising challenge as below:

 As we entered the year, our outstanding growth was stopped in its tracks by the simultaneous headwinds of a collapsing cryptocurrency market, a pause in hyperscale spending, and a rapidly deteriorating trade environment with China.
 Despite being knocked back on our heels at the outset, we finished the year strong.
 Full-year revenue was $10.9 billion, down 7 percent.
 Gross margins expanded to 62 percent and GAAP earnings per share were $4.52, down 32 percent.
 We returned $390 million during the year to shareholders through quarterly cash dividends.
 The growth trajectory of the fourth quarter tells the story—with revenue of $3.11 billion, up 41 percent from a year ago.